-24 For much more on this, see Federal Preemption: A Legal Primer, CONG.
+23 For much more on this, see Federal Preemption: A Legal Primer, CONG.
 RESEARCH SERV.
 (July 23, 2019).

-25 U.S. CONST.
-ART.
+24 U.S. CONST.
+Art.
 I, § 8.

-26 For example, the "Necessary and Proper Clause" of the Constitution grants power to Congress to pass "To make all Laws which shall be necessary and proper for carrying into Execution" the other powers granted.
+25 For example, the "Necessary and Proper Clause" of the Constitution grants power to Congress to pass "To make all Laws which shall be necessary and proper for carrying into Execution" the other powers granted.

-27 There are similar rules going in the other direction; state courts interpreting the substance of federal law will follow the interpretation provided by the United States Supreme Court.
+26 There are similar rules going in the other direction; state courts interpreting the substance of federal law will follow the interpretation provided by the United States Supreme Court.

-Court being the final word, look to state courts for authority on state laws, with the state's supreme court being the final word.
+benefits to parties by giving them special procedural rights in disputes.
+But in general, this means one should look to federal courts for authority on how to interpret federal laws, with the United States Supreme Court being the final word, look to state courts for authority on state laws, with the state's supreme court being the final word.